Interstate High Speed Rail Progress

 China and America are the world’s first and second-largest EV producers, respectively.
 More Americans are buying EV cars.
 Amazon, Walmart, USPS, UPS, and FedEx are quickly switching to EV delivery trucks.
 China and America produce the most Sustainable Energy.

-Though America’s wind & solar energy grew much faster over 2009-24 and more geothermal energy is on the way, all coal-fueled power plants were on pace to switch to lower-emission natural gas by 2028.
+America’s wind & solar energy grew much faster over 2009-24 and more geothermal energy is on the way.
+All coal-fueled power plants were on pace to switch to lower-emission natural gas by 2028.

 That’s good news.

-The bad news, according to the U.S. Department of Energy, is our electric grid loses 65% of its energy and limits solar-powered electricity transferred from the Residential Sector.
+The bad news, according to the U.S. Department of Energy before 2025, is our electric grid loses 65% of its energy and limits solar-powered electricity transferred from the Residential Sector.
 Our mega-regions still experience blackouts.

 To make matters worse, China still fuels too many power plants with coal.
 The world’s largest rainforests in South America, Central Africa and New Guinea that absorb Carbon Dioxide are shrinking.

-Those are flashing red lights for every advanced and emerging nation to reduce GHG emissions, modernize the electric grid to eliminate energy leaks, and plant more trees, while population growth and modern devices increase electricity demand.
-The energy industry calls the latter a “Smart Electric Grid.”
+Those are flashing red lights for every advanced and emerging nation to modernize their electric grid to eliminate energy leaks.
+The energy industry calls it a “Smart Electric Grid.”

 For decades, I was a nuclear energy hater and a wind & solar fanboy.
-Then I awakened to the reality that we need electric energy when the wind doesn’t blow and the sun doesn’t shine.
-I also learned that few additional places can produce geothermal energy and that building more hydroelectric dams has worse environmental impacts than Next-gen Nuclear Energy, which has become significantly safer and more efficient.
+Then I awakened to a reality that we need electric energy when the wind doesn’t blow and the sun doesn’t shine.
+I also learned that few additional places in America can produce geothermal energy and that building more hydroelectric dams has worse environmental impacts than next-gen nuclear energy, which has become significantly safer and more efficient.

 Japan and South Korea have political systems of strong personal property & worker rights, but hyper-dense population corridors on a linear archipelago or isthmus, respectively.
-China has a large varied geography like America, but also hyper-dense population corridors and a political system of weak personal property & worker rights.
-Those key Eastern Asia traits are too unlike America.
+China has a large varied geography like America, but also has hyper-dense population corridors and a political system of weak personal property & worker rights.
+Those Eastern Asia traits are too dissimilar from America.

-Western Europe has geography, population corridor densities, and strong personal property & worker rights similar to America.
+When you combine the nations of Western Europe, it has geography, population corridor densities, strong personal property & worker rights most similar to America’s lower 48 states.
 It merits a closer look.

 Western European Transportation Planning + Smart Land Zoning Benefits

-In 1974, France, Italy, and the United Kingdom accelerated HSR, Regional Rail, Suburban Rail, Metro Rail & Tram modernization and expansion projects.
-Germany, Spain, Switzerland, Belgium, and the Netherlands followed in the 1980s-90s.
+In 1974, France, Italy, and the United Kingdom accelerated HSR, Regional Rail, Suburban Rail, Metro Rail and Tram projects.
+Over the 1980s-2000s, Germany, Spain, Switzerland, Belgium, the Netherlands, Denmark, Sweden, Portugal, and Austria followed.

-Western Europe is expanding Trams in 250,000+ population metro areas, expanding Metro Rail in 1+ million population metro areas, modernizing Suburban Rail in all metro areas, converting to low-emission-biofuel Intercity Buses, and accelerating Dedicated Bikeway construction.
+Western European nations are expanding Trams in 250,000+ population metro areas, expanding Metro Rail in 1+ million population metro areas, modernizing Suburban Rail in all metro areas, converting to low-emission-biofuel Intercity Buses, and accelerating Dedicated Bikeway construction.

-The big picture is, Western Europeans enjoy better & safer mobility options than Americans despite fewer Regional Flights Per Person, fewer Cars Per Household, fewer Lanes Per Highway, fewer Vehicle Miles Traveled Per Person, and fewer Parking Spaces Per Person.
-Fewer Lanes Per Highway and fewer Vehicle Miles Traveled Per Person greatly reduces their Highway Maintenance Costs Per Person.
+The big picture is, Western Europeans enjoy better and safer mobility options than Americans despite fewer Regional Flights Per Person, fewer Cars Per Household, fewer Lanes Per Highway, fewer Vehicle Miles Traveled Per Person, and fewer Parking Spaces Per Person.
+A bonus is that fewer Lanes Per Highway and fewer Vehicle Miles Traveled Per Person greatly reduces their per capita Highway Maintenance Costs.

-Those societal benefits explain WHY Europe and Asia continue building/expanding HSR and modernizing Regional Rail as fast as budgets allow.
+Those societal benefits explain WHY Europe and Asia continue expanding HSR and modernizing Regional Rail as fast as budgets allow.

 French Model for Sustainable Passenger Transportation & Smart Electric Grid

-Shortly after World War II in 1946, France tasked SNCF to restore railway and train stations in its largest metro areas: Paris, Lyon, Marseille, Lille, Toulouse, Bordeaux, Nantes, Strasbourg, Montpelier, Rennes, Grenoble, Rouen, and Nice.
+In 1946, just after World War II, the French government tasked SNCF to restore railway and train stations in its 13 largest metro areas.
 French cities preserved most of their streetcar tracks.
 Paris resumed Metro Rail expansion.

-Once the French colonial war in Vietnam ended in 1954, it freed up more tax dollars and mind-space for better infrastructure at home.
+Once the French colonial war in Vietnam ended in 1954, it freed up more tax dollars and public focus on domestic infrastructure.
+French government initially built some urban freeways, but that policy changed in 1955.

-In 1955, France launched a National Tollway System connected to public-funded urban freeways.
-France relies on public guidelines and a concession system that licenses private companies to finance, construct, operate, and maintain tollways.
-To minimize rights-of-way (ROW) property acquisition, rural tollways are limited to 4 lanes, and tollways approaching urban area rarely exceed 6 lanes.
+France issued public guidelines for a private-funded National Tollway System connected to urban freeways.
+Their public concession system licenses private companies to finance, construct, operate, and maintain French tollways and urban freeways.
+To minimize rights-of-way (ROW) property acquisition, most rural tollways are limited to 4 lanes, and tollways approaching urban area rarely exceed 6 lanes.

 By 1970, France’s SNCF agency recognized that more domestic jobs and international train sales could be had.
-Both benefits held great appeal to the French government.
+Both benefits appealed to the French government.

 High-speed & regional trains in Gare du Nord, the largest station in Paris; credit Diliff/Wiki Commons